Memberships / How to Join

 • Youth - 18 to 24

-You are required to be member of Canadian Shooting Sports Association (CSSA) so you have primary shooting liability insurance.
+Crumlin Sportsmen's Association requires you to be member of Canadian Shooting Sports Association (CSSA) so you have primary shooting liability insurance.
+We collect the CSSA fee as part of your membership enrolment and on subsequent renewals on your behalf and submit to the CSSA to ensure continues membership in CSSA while a Crumlin member.
+There are no exceptions to this policy.
 It provides $5,000,000.
 It is paid with your membership.
 There are many benefits to joining CSSA.
 See CSSA website for more information.

 Visiting to check us out